 The next example drawings are for controlling the blower on a forced air system independently of the existing heat source (i.e. propane, electric, fuel oil, etc).
-Nature's Comfort can provide custom diagrams for other types of control setups as well upon request.
+Nature's Comfort can provide diagrams for other types of control setups as well upon request (fee may apply for custom diagrams).